cits5501/cits5501.github.io/assets/workshops/workshop08-solutions.md

 More typically, however, we would use dedicated load-testing software.
-An example of this is [Apache JMeter][jmeter], which can be used to test the perform of a wide range of systems -- not just web applications, but also systems that act as (for instance) mail servers or authentication servers.
+An example of this is [Apache JMeter][jmeter], which can be used to test the performance of a wide range of systems -- not just web applications, but also systems that act as (for instance) mail servers or authentication servers.
 As an exercise in your own time, you might like to try using JMeter to record and run load tests (see <https://jmeter.apache.org/usermanual/get-started.html>),